MUFG Corporate Governance Policies

 - ·In order to achieve sustainable growth and increase of corporate value, policy regarding decisions on the details of compensation shall be determined with the aim of increasing motivation to contribute to medium- to long-term performance, not just short-term performance.

 - ·Levels of compensation shall be decided as appropriate for MUFG and its subsidiaries in light of the state of the economy and society.

 7-4.
 Audit Committee

 - (i)Role of the Audit Committee

-- ·The Audit Committee shall decide the content of proposals pertaining to the election, removal and non-reappointment of the accounting auditor to be submitted to general meetings of shareholders, as well as auditing the execution of duties by corporate executive officers and directors and preparing auditing reports.
+- ·The Audit Committee shall decide the content of proposals pertaining to the election, removal and non-reappointment of the accounting auditor to be submitted to general meetings of shareholders, as well as auditing the execution of duties by directors and corporate executive officers and preparing auditing reports.
 The Audit Committee has the power to consent to decisions on compensation for accounting auditor.

 - ·The Audit Committee shall properly exercise its authority to perform investigations, including fieldwork, into the business and finance of MUFG and its subsidiaries, in order to effectively fulfill its role and duties.

 - (ii)Composition and resolutions of the Audit Committee

 - ·The Audit Committee shall be composed of five (5) or more members who are non-executive directors.